October 5, 2009

 This question was in response to a school post I wrote in spring.
 Kind of bad timing since during spring and summer my mind shifts to outdoors and so it's taken me this long to get around to answering the question.
 But to my credit I've actually given the subject a lot of thought, especially during this last month.
 While my brain is in homeschool mode I'm going to write a little series on how we homeschool.

 This will be a simple 3 post series.
-Today I'll explain how we do the early years of homeschooling, the next will talk about the middle years, which we are just starting with Celine.
+Today I'll explain how we do the early years of elementary, the next will talk about the late elementary years, which we are just starting with Celine.
 The last will be a schedule of our everyday. (post-script: that last post never did get published but you can check out my thoughts on homeschool/life schedules at Homemaking and Homeschooling.)

 Firstly, from comments people make and questions they ask (here and in real life) there is the misconception that we are unschoolers.
 From a philosophical standpoint we are not unschoolers but some of our practices and our overall attitude looks similar, especially at first glance.